PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Encounters/Stranded Seer.md

 ### Reading of Fate

 Bjorn's reading
 >  Ahh, the Bearwolf.
-The storm within you rages, your heart torn between duty and blood, between
+The storm within you rages, your heart torn between duty and blood.
+Yesss, I feel your fury, one that is only matched by the darkness that taint's your brother's soul.

+Draven's reading:
+> A man known of many names,